boardgameio/boardgame.io/docs/documentation/api/Client.md

 7. `redo`: Function that redoes the previously undone move.

+8. `step`:
+   Function that will advance the game if [AI is configured](/tutorial.md#bots).

-8. `log`: The game log.
+9. `log`: The game log.

-9. `gameID`: The game ID associated with the client.
+10. `gameID`: The game ID associated with the client.

-10. `playerID`: The player ID associated with the client.
+11. `playerID`: The player ID associated with the client.

-11. `gameMetadata`: An object containing the players that have joined the game from a [room](/api/Lobby.md).
+12. `gameMetadata`: An object containing the players that have joined the game from a [room](/api/Lobby.md).

 Example: